Hercules Bellville: Life

 He was born in San Diego, California on 18 June 1939, the son of Rupert Bellville and his wife Jeanie Fuqua.
 The family moved to England around 1941 where his father became a test pilot.
 His parents divorced and Hercules was sent to Ampleforth College in Yorkshire.

 He spent the summer of 1956 travelling in Spain with Ernest Hemingway and the bullfighter, Cayetano Ordóñez.
 On his return to England he began his studies in French and Spanish at Christ Church, Oxford.
 In 1964 he met Roman Polanski and was offered a post as his assistant, working on the film "Repulsion" and then on "Cul de Sac".
-Only from 1971 did he start to receive screen credits: MacBeth 1971, What?
-1972 and Tess 1978, each as second unit director.
+Only from 1971 did he start to receive screen credits for MacBeth (1971), What?
+(1972) and Tess (1978), each as second unit director.
 In 1976 he was associate producer of "The Tenant".

-After a long period as assistant director on various film projects in 1984 he joined Jeremy Thomas in London as a "cultural ambassador."
+After a long period as assistant director on various film projects in 1984 he joined Jeremy Thomas in London as a "cultural ambassador".

 He was diagnosed with cancer in the winter of 2007/8 and appeared to be cured but the disease reappeared in the winter of 2008/9.
 He married Ilana Shulman on 19 February 2009 and died two days later.
 He is buried in East Highgate Cemetery on the south side of the main through path.